Platform logo

 Creating design solutions for inside-outside interfaces to guarantee privacy

-Allowing a suitable welcoming space for partner/supporters
+Providing a suitable welcoming space for partners or supporters

 Creating design solutions to hide medical equipment